meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

               \
                 ----> "contents that are now in the file"

-One reason we tend to implement I/O as a side-effect is because at first it seems like it's the only way.
+One reason we tend to implement I/O as a side effect is because at first it seems like it's the only way.
 Results from the outside world are not something about which we can make many statements at compile time.
 We can implement I/O without side effects though, and a great example is